toddlmorgan/parakeet-mlx/parakeet_mlx/installation-guide.md

 1. Go to the **Settings** tab
 2. Click **Load Model** to download and initialize the default model
 3. Wait for the "Model loaded successfully" message

+The model will be downloaded automatically the first time you use it.

 ## Using the Interface